-- Imagine if the SCADA-connected sensors in the mining, energy, forestry and agriculture sectors could be "woken up" by installing a low-cost communication and smart data collection system3 in parallel, at the sensor, with the existing SCADA system. - Imagine if that system could collect multivariate, real-time data that could be transmitted and stored in the format required for big data while continuing to allow the SCADA system to operate as intended. - Imagine if data could be collected from the millions of sensors that are in Canada's primary industries.
+- Imagine if data could be collected from the millions of sensors that are in Canada's primary industries.
 This data would enable application of the new techniques to be applied broadly and the types of improvements that have been demonstrated in the consumer space to occur in Canada's primary industries.
 Improvements in these industries do not just reduce costs on increased throughput, large-scale environmental improvements occur concurrently because the impact for each unit of output is being reduced. - Imagine if this data was collected from the start with the end in mind, following a plan conceived by big data experts and subject matter experts working together.
 Time would not be wasted in trying to clean up the wrong type of data - what is needed would be collected from the start. - Imagine if this data was open source and broadly available in an ecosystem created so that Canada's best and brightest young minds could collaborate with experienced subject matter experts from industry to find and exploit the best opportunities. - Imagine if Canada's existing large industries provided the commercial opportunities to keep our best and brightest at home.

 Parts of this future are already happening.
-In March 2017, the UK National Grid announced a partnership with a Googleowned AI company called DeepMind.
+In March 2017, the UK National Grid announced a partnership with a Google-owned AI company called DeepMind.
 The goal is to collect real-time operational data about the supply and demand choices of energy customers.
 This data would then be used to develop algorithms to increase efficiency through better integration of generation from intermittent sources such as solar and wind.
 Grid officials estimate that they could reduce the need for new generation by up to 10 percent (Murgia and Thomas 2017).